The Surprising Benefits of Regenerative Farming Practices

 - Improve biodiversity: Healthy soils support varied ecosystems, from insects and plants to birds and larger animals.

-- Lift food quality: Foods grown in healthy, nutrient-rich soil are typically richer in vitamins and minerals, making them more nutritious.
+- Boost food quality: Foods grown in healthy, nutrient-rich soil are typically richer in vitamins and minerals, making them more nutritious.

 - Increase toughness: Farms that use regenerative methods are often more resilient to extreme weather events like droughts and floods because they have healthier, more water-retentive soils.